blambright/qstylizer/doc/tutorial.rst

         background-color: blue;
     }

-It is important to note that any name can be used as an attribute.
+Any name can be used as an attribute.

 .. code-block:: python